Samuel-Green/B-3-Hackathon-Project-6/B3_Hackathon_PrePrint_Manuscript_Project-6_Master.md

 Special Protection Area.
 It was selected as it was suitable for thorough imaging by drone, as this formed the basis of our ground-truthed observations of Biodiversity.
-With the expertise in classification imparted by one of our co-authors, we defined 8 types of ecological communities within the study site.
-The area is characterized by the presence of a road on on the north-east part of the site.
+With the expertise in classification imparted by an expert botanist, we defined 8 types of plant communities within the study site ([Figure 1](#Figure 1)).
+The area is characterized by the presence of a road on the north-east part of the site.
 From the level of the road the elevation declines to a lower part that features a sharp canyon running south to west, the result of a previous small stream which had dried up by the time of our drone survey.
 This part of the study site is characterized by hydrophilic vegetation.
 Between these two extremes is a small hill which culminates in a plateau.
 The plateau is the resting area of a herd of cows which graze in the area.
 This area is much dryer and subject to strong pasture pressure and mechanical disruption, but is more nutrient which, owing to the presence of cow manure.

 ## Evaluation of the Efficacy of our Results:

-We used 144 Sentinel2 images from HRVPP of Phenological Plant Index (PPI) covering all images taken during 2023.
-Each image was 20 by 27 pixels.
+We used 144 Sentinel 2 images from HRVPP of Plant Phenological Index (PPI) covering all images taken during 2023.
+The dimensions of each image were 20 by 27 pixels.
 The PPI index was chosen as it is minimally influenced by soil signal and the presence of shadows [@karkauskaite2017evaluation].
-Using these data, we applied 3 analytical approaches to measure biodiversity:
-The Shannon's Biodiversity index applied on the mean yearly value with 3 significant digits of the PPI trajectory; the Rao's Q index with different values of α, applied to the same dataset; and the Rao's Q index with our implementation of the TWDTW function across the full time series of 144 images.
-A gross visual inspection of Figure 1 illustrates the inviability of the Shannon's H index, because using 3 digits, all pixels had different mean biodiversity values and it was not possible to classify the ecosystem into different groups.
+Using these data, we applied 3 analytical approaches to measure biodiversity: The Shannon's Biodiversity index applied to the mean yearly value with 3 significant digits of the PPI trajectory; the Rao's Q index with different values of α, applied to the same dataset; and the Rao's Q index with our implementation of the TWDTW function across the full time series of 144 images.
+A gross visual inspection of [Figure 3](#Figure 3) illustrates the inviability of the Shannon's H index, because using a moving window that was 3 pixels wide, all pixels had different mean biodiversity values and it was not possible to classify the ecosystem into different groups.
 The standard Rao's Q index correctly identified the main biodiversity hotspot as the plateau atop the hill, and a secondary hotspot where the road intersects with the study site.
 We observed that Rao's Q index does not change, changing alpha given that all pixels are different.
 Finally, our new implementation of distance resulted in two meaningful differences from the standard Rao's Q index: the road is no longer a secondary hotspot, and the main biodiversity hotspot moved at the borders between two of the communities identified by our expert.

-![Figure
-1](Figures-Images-USW/Figure%201%20Time%20Series%20of%20PPI%20for%20Study%20Site%20V1.1.png)

-![Figure
-2](Figures-Images-USW/Figure%202%20Results%20Overview%20Index%20Comparison%20V1.0.png)
+![Figure 1: A drone image giving an overview of the study site and its surroundings within Calabria.
+The 8 different plant community types are overlaid as differently coloured masks upon the image.
+The subset of the study site which was also imaged by Sentinel 2 satellites is indicated within the red rectangle.](Figures-Images-USW/Figure%201%20study%20area%20V1.0.png){#Figure 1 .Figure}

+![Figure 2: A time series chart illustrating changes in the Plant Phenological Index for every pixel within the study site in Calabria.](Figures-Images-USW/Figure%202%20Time%20Series%20of%20PPI%20for%20Study%20Site%20V1.1.png){#Figure 2 .Figure}

+![Figure 3: A 4 panel plot comparing the efficacy of different diversity indices at measuring biodiversity within our grassland ecosystem in Calabria.
+The scale bar to the right of each plot indicates the assessed biodiversity value in the index being tested (e.g. Shannon's H index or Rao's Quadratic Entropy index).](Figures-Images-USW/Figure%203%20Results%20Overview%20Index%20Comparison%20V1.0.png){#Figure 3 .Figure}

 # Discussion:

+In this hackathon, we developed a streamlined method for implementing the TWDTW algorithm to calculate Rao's quadratic entropy index within the `rasterdiv` R package.
+This addition introduces a temporal dimension to the traditional spatial analysis of landscape diversity.
+Recognising the dynamic nature of plant communities and ecosystems over time, our method integrates phenological variation into diversity assessments derived from satellite imagery.
+Notably, our case study found that when this technique was applied to multiband remotely sensed data from disturbed grasslands, that accounting for phenological cycles can refine diversity indices by filtering out artefacts.
+For instance, it can help to distinguish between semi-natural habitats and artificial land covers, like roads, which lack temporal phenological shifts.
+These artificial features tend to form clusters of minimal DTW distances when considering DTW as an inter-voxel distance, leading to lower Rao's index values.

+By incorporating temporal dynamics into the `rasterdiv` R package, we broaden the scope for analysing remotely sensed time series.
+This advancement enriches the suite of diversity indices obtainable from remote sensing data, potentially offering a more comprehensive understanding of landscape heterogeneity.

 # GitHub and Data Repositories: